 Our team participates in FIRST Robotics Competition, an international competition for high school students which releases a new game every year.
-Our team has participated for the past four years.
+Our team has participated for the past five years.
 Every year, a new game is released and teams around the world have just six weeks to build and program their robots from scratch.

 FIRST STEAMWORKS was the FIRST Robotics Competition game for the 2017 season.
 As in past games, two alliances of three individual teams and their robots compete on a field to score “match” point to win the game and ranking points to advance to playoff rounds.
 The game has a steampunk theme and teams are required to shoot wiffleballs which represent fuel into a simulated boiler which transfers the generated steam into an airship in the middle of the field.
 Each alliance has one airship, which they pressurize with steam from the boiler and load with plastic gears from the field.
 At the end of the match, robots can climb and hang on ropes attached to the airship for additional points.

 In FIRST STRONGHOLD 2016, two Alliances of three robots each went on a Quest to breach their opponents’ fortifications, weaken their tower with boulders, and capture the opposing tower.
 Robots scored points by breaching opponents’ defenses and scoring boulders through goals in the opposing tower.
 During the final 20 seconds of the Quest, robots were able to surround and scale the opposing tower to capture it.

 Our robot Kyle competed for us in Stronghold.
 Kyle achieved 2nd place in the qualifying round!